 2013 was a good year for sweet corn.
 There are about 5 days in the summer where we eat corn for breakfast, lunch and dinner.
 And it’s delicious every time.
+But if you want to eat corn the rest of the 360 days out of the year, it’s time to put up corn!

 We grow a variety called Bodacious.
 It only gives you about 24 hours to eat it after its been picked but its the sweetest, juiciest, burst in your mouth corn we have tried.
 Sweet corn in general immediately starts turning its sugars to starch after its been picked so whatever you grow, eat it quick!